anshpachauri23/recipe-socialMedia-personal/README.md

 # 🍳 Recipe Social Media Platform

 A full-stack social media application for sharing and discovering recipes, built with Next.js, Go, and PostgreSQL.
+This platform allows users to create, share, and discover delicious recipes with a social media experience.

 ## ✨ Features